SARe: Structure-Aware Generative 3D Fragment Reassembly: Experiments

 \subsection{Experimental Setting}

-We use ShapeVAE~\cite{Zhao2025Hunyuan3D2} as a geometric encoder, and fix the total number of query points to $M=5120$ per object.
-Our generator is a DiT-style transformer~\cite{Peebles2022DiT} with 12 blocks, following the architecture from RPF~\cite{RPF}.
-For structural prediction, we set $\ell_s=4$ and attach lightweight structural heads to the intermediate hidden representation $h^{(\ell_s)}$ of the DiT backbone.
-We train the model for 100 epochs using AdamW with a learning rate of $1\times 10^{-4}$, and set the loss weights to $\lambda_F=\lambda_A=0.01$.
-All experiments are conducted on 4 NVIDIA RTX 4090 GPUs with a batch size of 8.
-In inference, we use Euler sampling with 50 steps.
-For SARe-Refine, we set the blending strength to $\alpha=0.5$.
-Other implementation details are provided in the supplementary material.
+{\textbf{Implementation Details.}} We use a frozen ShapeVAE~\cite{Zhao2025Hunyuan3D2} as a geometric encoder and allocate a total of $M=5120$ surface queries per object.
+The generator follows the DiT-style architecture of RPF~\cite{Peebles2022DiT,RPF}.
+We attach the fracture-region and contact prediction heads to the intermediate representation $h^{(\ell_s)}$ at layer $\ell_s=4$.
+The model is trained for 200 epochs using AdamW with loss weights $\lambda_F=\lambda_C=0.01$.
+The learning rate is fixed at $1\times10^{-4}$ for the first 100 epochs and then cosine-annealed to $1\times10^{-5}$ over the remaining 100 epochs.
+Training is performed on four NVIDIA A100 GPUs with a global batch size of 32.
+At inference, we integrate the rectified-flow trajectory using 50 Euler steps.
+For SARe-Refine, the blending strength is set to $\alpha=0.5$.
+Additional implementation details are provided in the supplementary material.

-\textbf{Datasets.} We evaluate our method on three datasets that cover synthetic fractures, simulated fractures from scanned real objects, and real-world physically fractured scans, with fragment counts ranging from $K=2$ to $50$.
-The vanilla Breaking Bad dataset~\cite{BreakingBad} includes the \emph{everyday} and \emph{artifact} subsets, with a total of 55882 samples.\footnote{In the volume-constrained setting of Breaking Bad, the fragment count is capped at 33.
-In this work, we instead use the non-volume-constrained variant, which yields fragmented objects with $K$ ranging from 2 to 50.} We additionally preprocess the data to derive and cache structural supervision signals, including fracture-surface cues and the ground-truth adjacency matrix.
-From OmniObject3D~\cite{wu2023omniobject3d}, we select 1359 scanned objects and generate fractured data using the same pipeline as Breaking Bad~\cite{breakinggood}, resulting in 54966 samples, with an 80/20 split; detailed statistics and generation parameters are provided in the Appendix.
-We further evaluate on Fantastic Breaks~\cite{lamb2023fantastic}, which contains 195 manually scanned fractured objects with complex surfaces.

-\textbf{Preprocessing and Augmentation.} We center each object by its global centroid to define the object frame, and independently center each fragment to avoid leaking global pose information.
-During training, we keep the anchor fragment unrotated and apply random rigid rotations to the remaining fragments.
+{\textbf{Datasets.}} We evaluate SARe across synthetic CAD fractures, scan-derived simulated fractures, and real-world broken objects.
+Our main benchmark is the original non-volume-constrained Breaking Bad dataset~\cite{BreakingBad}, including the Everyday and Artifact subsets with $K=2$--$50$ fragments.
+Approximately 15\% of its samples contain more than 20 fragments, compared with less than 1\% in the commonly used volume-constrained variant, whose results are reported in the supplementary material.
+To evaluate transfer to scanned geometry, we construct OmniObject3D-Fracture from 1,223 scanned objects in OmniObject3D~\cite{wu2023omniobject3d} using the Breaking Good fracture pipeline~\cite{breakinggood}, yielding 54,966 fracture instances.
+The splits are constructed at the source-object level, ensuring that fracture instances generated from the same scanned object do not appear across different data splits.
+We further evaluate on FRACTURA~\cite{GARF} and Fantastic Breaks~\cite{lamb2023fantastic}, which contain real fractures and scans of physically fractured objects.
+All models are trained across all object categories in each benchmark's training split.